Shu6hamPrasad/java_randoms/README.md

 # java_randoms
 Random java programs

-This is the repository where I store the programs which I crerated just for fun!
+This is the repository where I store the programs which I created just for fun!
+# Have Fum!!!!